UWCS/uwcs-dextre/README.md

 The deployment of the website on the UWCS systems also uses Apache 2 and mod_wsgi for a web server, though it would be possible to use nginx too.
 The site also uses a transactional email provided for email, though normal SMTP is planned to be used and configured using Django's standard configuration settings.

 #### Installation and Configuration
+**These instructions are soon going to be rewritten.
+Versions here are probably out of date and need updating**

 With the packaged dependencies installed and configured (most/all should be available with any Linux distribution's package manager), the steps for installation of the website are as follows, though you may want to stop after step 5 if you are not going to deploy the website for production purposes:

-1. (Optional) Create a virtualenv to run the server from - make sure it's using python 3.8
+1. (Optional) Create a virtualenv to run the server from - make sure it's using python 3.8 or 3.9
 2. `git clone` the repository to the location you wish to serve the site from (e.g: `/var/www/uwcs-dextre`)
 3. Install the `wheel` package which is required for the configuration of some other python packages using `pip install wheel` (using the virtualenv if you are using one)
 4. Install the requirements using `pip install -r requirements.txt` (make sure you're using the virtualenv if you're using one)